An outstanding collection of the world’s best contemporary poetry selected by the editor of Antaeus magazine

 Daniel Halpern was born in Syracuse, New York, in 1945 and has lived in Los Angeles, Seattle, New York City, and Tangier, Morocco.
-The author of seven previous collections of poems, Halpern is editorial director of The Ecco Press, an… More about Daniel Halpern
+The author of seven previous collections of poems, Halpern founded Ecco Press in 1971.
+He has received… More about Daniel Halpern

 Published by Bantam Nov 01, 1986| 640 Pages| 6 x 9| ISBN 9780553343137